alyptik/cepl/README.md

 **CEPL** is a command-line, interactive **C11 REPL**, useful for instantaneous prototyping, mathematical calculations, and general algorithm exploration.
-Currently supports readline key-bindings/tab-completion and linking against arbitrary libraries with command-line switches.
+Currently supports readline key-bindings/tab-completion and ability to specify additional libraries or headers with command-line switches.

 > **WIP**: Some features not fully implemented yet.